Nicceboy/computerarchitecture/README.md

 }
 ```
 Command can be 1, 2 or 3
- 1. Add word to watch list
+ 1. Change trackables to be followed
- 2. Remove word from watch list
- 3. Give words in watch list
+ 2. Give words in watch list

 ExtraInfo is info needed for different module (Twitter module will need Url, Directory needs filepath)